sgasimov-dotcom/hello-world-application/README.md

 # Welcome to Hello world documentation
-#fuchicorp/work-sessions/hello-world
-To deploy this application make sure you have followed the steps from the [Jenkins global library](https://github.com/fuchicorp/jenkins-global-library).
+#
+This Application has been deployed from Jenkins global library https://jenkins.sgasimov.com.
 Please make sure you have a job to build and deploy so it will be auto-triggered.
 If you will check the structure of the repo you will find two files `JenkinsBuilder.groovy` and `JenkinsDeployer.groovy` for build and deploy

-## Application endpoints for FuchiCorp cluster
+## Application endpoints for My cluster
-You should have exact same copy of these endpoints which means ENV.your-domain.com and application should respond
+You should have exact same copy of these endpoints which means ENV.your-domain.com and application should respond Every application on each env scheduled on 3 Pod for Highly Availability.
 1. https://hello.sgasimov.com/ PROD
 2. https://stage.hello.sgasimov.com/ STAGE
 3. https://qa.hello.sgasimov.com/ QA
 4. https://dev.hello.sgasimov.com/ DEV

-## How can I check my hello world?
-If you will navigate to [hello-world](https://hello-world.fuchicorp.com/) application and find your name.
-You should be able see hello world endpoints and all common tools endpoints.
-Please make sure all environments are up and running for hello world

-## What is hello world?
-A "Hello, World!" program generally is a computer program that outputs or displays the message "Hello, World!".
-Such a program is very simple in most programming languages and is often used to illustrate the basic syntax of a programming language.
-It is often the first program written by people learning

----

 # How to run the hello-world with docker compose?
 This documentation describes how to run the hello-world using [docker compose](https://docs.docker.com/compose/gettingstarted/).